ballerina-attic/docs-ballerina-vscode-extension/en/docs/design-your-project/explore-the-architecture-view.md

 # Explore the Architecture View

-Explore the features of the Architecture View using the [Online Boutique microservices demo](https://github.com/ballerina-guides/gcp-microservices-demo) Ballerina project that you set up in the previous section.
+Explore the features of the Architecture View using the [Online Boutique microservices demo](https://github.com/ballerina-guides/gcp-microservices-demo) Ballerina project.

 Once you open the Architecture View, you will see the following types of diagrams.